CartoDB/documentation/app/content/spatial-extension-bq/examples/census-areas-in-the-uk-within-tiles-of-multiple-resolutions.md

-## Tile envelope

-### Census areas by tile resolution

-Determining census areas is important to keep an easy demography track of cities.
-Spatial indexes are interesting tools to efficiently work with spatial aggregations.
-For a further description of their capabilities and types please, go to their reference page (link).
+## Census areas in the UK within tiles of multiple resolutions

-In this example, we show the use of the `ST_TILEENVELOPE` function that returns the bounding geometry of a given quadkey (link to quadkey) 3D tile index.
-For this purpose, we are using the United Kingdom census areas obtained from the CARTO dataset [Output Area - United Kigdom](https://carto.com/spatial-data-catalog/browser/geography/drd_output_area_73f0b4a3/).
-Taking as input the longitude and latitude from a geographic point in the city of London, the map depicts the belonging census areas for different tile resolutions (from 11 to 15 zoom levels).
+In this example we are going to use the `ST_TILEENVELOPE` function, which returns the bounding geometry of quadkey tile given its 3D coordinates (x, y and resolution), to showcase the extent of quadkey tiles at different resolutions.
+For this purpose we are using the [United Kingdom census areas dataset](https://carto.com/spatial-data-catalog/browser/geography/drd_output_area_73f0b4a3/) from CARTO's Data Observatory.

+Taking as input the longitude and latitude from a geographic point in the city of London, the resulting map depicts the belonging census areas for different tile resolutions (from 11 to 15 zoom levels).

 ```sql
 WITH census_data AS (